All Episodes

 She has a lot of detailed memory of this to be able to explain a spontaneous moment, doesn't she?

-And let's move on to audio sound bites.
+And let's move on to audio soundbites.

 Something else I'm telling you, this had an impact.

-It's hard to measure how much, but it no question did, and I think this was staged in Salem, New Hampshire on Monday night.
+And I think this was staged in Salem, New Hampshire, on Monday night.

-We turn the lights on.
+They turn the lights on.

 It's awfully dark here for everybody.

-Iron my joke.
+Iron my shirt.

-Oh, the remnants of sexism, alive and well.
+Oh, the remnants of sexism alive and well.

 I want to, you know, it's everybody plagiarizes me.